Cooba Solar Project

 Venn Energy has been in communication with neighbours of the proposed project prior to lodgement of the planning application and will continue to be in close communication throughout the planning process.

 The project is currently in the planning stage, with detailed assessments and design currently being undertaken.
 The planning permit application was lodged with the Victorian Department of Transport and Planning (DTP), on behalf of the Minister for Planning, in August 2023.
-Construction is expected to take approximately 12-18 months, commencing in late 2024, once planning and grid connection approvals are received.
+Construction is expected to take approximately 12-18 months, commencing in 2025, once planning and grid connection approvals are received.

 Members of the community will have the opportunity to provide their feedback on the project to the DTP throughout the approvals process.

-More detailed information on the planning permit process can be found on the Victorian State Government’s Department of Transport and Planning website.
+More detailed information on the planning permit process can be found on the DTP website.

 The Victorian Government’s Solar Energy Facilities: Design and Development Guideline (October 2022) states that a project should manage noise impacts in accordance with the Environmental Protection regulations under the Environmental Protection Act 2017.

-Venn Energy has commissioned a Noise Impact Assessment to understand the project’s noise impacts.
+Venn Energy commissioned a Noise Impact Assessment to understand the project’s noise impacts.
 The assessment has found that operational noise levels are predicted to comply with noise limits and the project will continue to do so throughout the operational phase.

 The visual impact assessment for the project has been conducted by a suitably qualified and experienced team, in accordance with best practice.